RamenVentures/Operating-Manual/README.md

   </a>

   <p align="center">
-We angel invest in founders who will improve the lives of billions.
+Angel investing in people inventing the future.
     <br>
     <a href="https://ramen.vc/"><strong>Website</strong></a>
     ·